vazexqi/vazexqi.github.com/_posts/2013-04-20-javascript-tools-in-coursera.md

 tools for our [VLSI CAD: Logic to Layout](https://class.coursera.org/vlsicad-001/wiki/view?page=WebbasedTools) Coursera Course.
 The first tool is a simple _calculator_ for solving linear equation systems.
-The second and third tool are _visualizations_ for two core assignments for the course.
+The second and third tools are _visualizations_ for two core assignments for the course.
 We are pleasantly surprised by how well this has worked for us.
 And we would like to share some of our experiences creating such tools.